JustinHammer-teck/eShopOnWeb/README.md

     dotnet ef migrations add InitialIdentityModel --context appidentitydbcontext -p ../Infrastructure/Infrastructure.csproj -s Web.csproj -o Identity/Migrations
     ```
+## Running with nix devShell

+Gonna add more

 ## Running the sample in the dev container

+You can still potentially use dev container but I use nix and nvim

 This project includes a `.devcontainer` folder with a [dev container configuration](https://containers.dev/), which lets you use a container as a full-featured dev environment.

 You can use the dev container to build and run the app without needing to install any of its tools locally!
 You can work in GitHub Codespaces or the VS Code Dev Containers extension.

 Learn more about using the dev container in its [readme](/.devcontainer/devcontainerreadme.md).

+## Running with a Hashicorp Nomad (Coming Soon)

+I'm gonna try to create nomad-template to run the application and services on Nomad **dev** cluster but you can test it on real Nomad cluster

 ## Running the sample using Docker